Repurposed furniture using an oversized roll top desk

 Repurposed Furniture will always have a soft place in my heart.
-I love the idea of taking an old piece of furniture that is destined for the dump and reinventing it in a way that is useful.
-Whether its an old dresser that is missing drawers and is made into a media stand, or an old sewing table turned into a neat bar cart or sewing table, you can find these nifty ideas all over Pinterest or the internet in general!
+I love the idea of taking an old furniture pieces that are destined for the dump and reinventing them in a way that is useful.
+Whether its an old dresser that is missing drawers and is made into a media stand, or an old sewing table turned into a neat butcher block island or coffee table, you can find these nifty ideas all over Pinterest with sites linked all over!

 What will we need for this repurposed furniture project?